 Visiting Cala Figuera is easily one of the best things to do in Majorca if you love a stunning and historic village.
 Not only that, but it’s also a great area to stay whilst exploring the wider area, too.

-Now, it can be quite hilly and pretty difficult to park but it’s worth the hassle.
+Now, it can be quite hilly and pretty difficult to park, but it’s worth the hassle.
 The harbour area dates back 700 years and is well worth taking a stroll or stopping off at one of the bayside cafes.

 11.)
 Canyamel

 If it’s a more relaxing day you’re after, relaxing on the beaches of Canyamel is easily one of the best things to do in Majorca.
-Plus, the whole coastline around this area is totally stunning.
+Plus, the whole coastline around this area is stunning.

 Also, nearby, you can call in at Cala Millor and Sa Coma if you fancy some more beach fun!
 It’s worth remembering, these spots have quite a few hotels, so you can easily stay here.
-Though, that does mean you’re not going to have a beach to yourself.
+Though that does mean you’re not going to have a beach to yourself.
 In the summer months, it can get pretty busy.

 12.)
 Calo Des Moro